life-itself/tao/coliving/README.md

 [^1]:

-     We are flexible on these legal forms, e.g. residents need not necessarily organize though a Co-op.

-[^2]:

      A pitfall of traditional housing Co-ops is that over time a) the community ages b) it becomes dominated by those who stay put c) its becomes dominated by people sticking around for low rent.
 This is because the benefit is lost if members move out (in the proposed model it is possible to sell your economic interest in the property)

+[^2]:

+     This and the previous provisions allows community members to purchase the maximum possible interest from investors even when some community members are not interested in ownership, but also assures a tendency towards even reapportionment to all residents over time, given that demand for ownership is present among all residents.

 [^3]:

-     This and the previous provisions allows community members to purchase the maximum possible interest from investors even when some community members are not interested in ownership, but also assures a tendency towards even reapportionment to all residents over time, given that demand for ownership is present among all residents.

-[^4]:
      See appendix for AirDNA example of London which suggest AirBnB occupancy of around 80%.
 But we are not a platform like them so lower occupancy plus we want people to stay for multiple nights.
 Note we may make exception for AirBnB books as a revenue generation mechanism.